drnitinmalik/awesome-generative-ai/README.md

 ### Academia

-- [Elicit](https://elicit.org/) - Elicit uses language models to help you automate research workflows, like parts of literature review.
+- [Elicit](https://elicit.org/) - Elicit uses language models to help you out in literature review.
 - [genei](https://www.genei.io/) - Summarise academic articles in seconds and save 80% on your research times.
-- [Explainpaper](https://www.explainpaper.com/) - A better way to read academic papers.
-Upload a paper, highlight confusing text, get an explanation.
+- [Explainpaper](https://www.explainpaper.com/) - Upload a paper, highlight confusing text, get an explanation.
-- [Galactica](https://galactica.org/) - A large language model for science.
-Can summarize academic literature, solve math problems, generate Wiki articles, write scientific code, annotate molecules and proteins, and more.
-[Model API](https://github.com/paperswithcode/galai).
 - [Consensus](https://consensus.app/search/) - Consensus is a search engine that uses AI to find answers in scientific research.

 ### Other text generators